 The formula used is the money-weighted average rate of return.
 You can find more information regarding this formula here.

-Go to the sheet "Analysis of Portfolio".
-View the graph with "Account".
+Go to the sheet "Analysis of Portfolio."
+View the graph with "Account."
 Hover over your mouse to see the amount per account.
-It is possible to view the raw data by "unhiding" the sheet "Lookup Table" through the view menu.
+Viewing the raw data by "unhiding" the sheet "Lookup Table" through the view menu is possible.

 No, this will break the calculations required to run the build report script.

 You can change the "zoom" of the spreadsheet to make it fit your screen.
 It is present just below the menu.
-The spreadsheet might fit well on a 27 inch monitor but not on a laptop with a 15 inch screen.
+The spreadsheet might work well on a 27-inch monitor but not on a laptop with a 15-inch screen.